holes/drive time

 Prospectors looking for gold discovered coal in the Crowsnest area of Southeastern British Columbia more than 100 years ago.
 In 1897, William Fernie reported a major discovery which led to the formation of the Crow’s Nest Pass Coal Company.
 The mining community which emerged in 1897 was named Fernie, in honor of the miner whose efforts helped to establish the new industry.

-William Fernie, founder of the city, met a tribe of Indians during one of his prospecting trips.
-He noticed one of the Indian chieftain’s daughters was wearing a necklace of shining black stones.
-Knowing that these stones were coal, William Fernie asked as to their source.
-The Indian Chief agreed to show Fernie where these had been found upon condition that the prospector would marry the Indian maid.
+William Fernie, founder of the city, met an indigenous group during one of his prospecting trips.
+He noticed one of the Chieftain’s daughters was wearing a necklace of shining black stones.
+Knowing that the stones were coal, William Fernie asked as to their source.
+The Indian Chief agreed to show Fernie where these had been found upon condition that the prospector would marry the his daughter.
 After learning the location of the coal deposits, William Fernie refused to marry the Princess.
-The Indian Chief was angered by this and he laid a curse upon the valley stating that it would meet with Fire, Flood and Famine.
+The Chief was angered by this and he laid a curse upon the valley stating that it would meet with Fire, Flood and Famine.

 As a reminder of the curse, the Ghostrider of Hosmer Mountain can be seen each sunny summer evening on a rock face high above the town.
 The “Ghost” is a spectacular shadow in the form of a rider on horseback.